Best tank size for red cherry shrimp?

 3. Equipment:

-• Heater: A small, adjustable heater (25 watts) may be necessary to maintain stable temperatures between 72-78°F (22-26°C), depending on the room temperature.
+• HeaterOpens in a new tab.: A small, adjustable heater (25 watts) may be necessary to maintain stable temperatures between 72-78°F (22-26°C), depending on the room temperature.

-• Filter: Use a small sponge filter or air-driven corner filter to ensure adequate filtration and gentle water flow, which is essential for maintaining water quality and protecting the shrimp.
+• Filter: Use a small sponge filterOpens in a new tab. or air-driven corner filter to ensure adequate filtration and gentle water flow, which is essential for maintaining water quality and protecting the shrimp.

-• Lighting: Install a low-intensity LED light to promote plant growth and provide a comfortable environment for the shrimp.
+• Lighting: Install a low-intensity LEDOpens in a new tab. light to promote plant growth and provide a comfortable environment for the shrimp.
 Use a timer to maintain a consistent day/night cycle.

 4. Water parameters:

-• Fill the tank with dechlorinatedOpens in a new tab. tap water or RO/DI water remineralized with a shrimp-specific product.
+• Fill the tank with dechlorinated tap water or RO/DI water remineralized with a shrimp-specific product.

 • Monitor water parameters regularly, including pH (6.5-7.5), GH (4-8), KH (3-15), ammonia, nitrite, and nitrate.
-Use a liquid test kitOpens in a new tab. for accurate results.
+Use a liquid test kit for accurate results.

 • Perform water changes of 25-50% every 1-2 weeks to maintain water quality, taking care to match the new water’s temperature and parameters to the existing tank water.